 They can be substituted with a Dallas DS1287A or DS1287 – which one I am not sure.
 Chances are they both work, so I’ve ordered one of each from China.
 Lead time 2-3 weeks, bummer.
 The wait begins again.

 While I was on eBay I picked up a coprocessor for the 486 board also.
 It was a ULSI US83S87 SX/SLC33 MATH COPROCESSOR 68-PIN PLCC.
-33MHz to run inline with the 33MHz 486.
+33MHz to run alongside with the 33MHz 486 CPU.
 Failing that I was going to pickup a Chips coprocessor rated at 35MHz.
 If you choose less it can give false results.
 I figured it is better to be safe than sorry.
 Not that coprocessors are utilised much for what I’ll be using it for.

 It does look like the onboard VGA can be disabled and an ISA video card be run, however I do not think it would fare too well with the Mega Drive card.
 Also above are the jumper settings to bypass the Mega Drive card and run in PC only mode.
 And finally a readout of the auto-detected hard drive settings – Thanks American Megatrends!